contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/02_perform-requests/02_display-response.md

 Response **payload** corresponds to the data received when supported.
 This applies to all methods except HEAD, DELETE and OPTIONS.

-DHC defines three distinct sub areas: the response status, the headers, and the response payload.
+Restlet Client defines three distinct sub areas: the response status, the headers, and the response payload.

 ### Response with payload